Vllaadd/vlads-portfolio/README.md

 This project includes:

 - My brief introduction
-- MMy past projects and their descriptions
+- My past projects and their descriptions
 - A contact information and links to my social media